4k4xs4pH1r3/offensive-security/SuperCluster/supercluster.md

 Steps to create a small cluster using multiple devices:

-7. Configure the cluster: Configure the cluster by creating a hostfile that contains the IP addresses of each laptop and the number of processors available on each laptop.
+7. Configure the cluster: Configure the cluster by creating a hostfile that contains the IP addresses of each device and the number of processors available on each device.
 Type the following command to create a hostfile:

    ```
    nano hostfile
    ```

-   Then, add the IP addresses of each laptop and the number of processors available on each laptop, like this:
+   Then, add the IP addresses of each device and the number of processors available on each device, like this:

    ```
    192.168.1.1 slots=2